Perth WA · 50+ lenders compared

 • Benefits from rate drops

-• Break costs on fixed portion
+• Break costs apply to fixed portion

 • Slightly more complex to manage